 You may be surprised that ancient astronomers were able to calculate both the size and the distance to the moon.
 In fact you can use your own observations of last Sunday evening’s lunar eclipse, or my photograph of Earth’s shadow moving across the moon shown here to help you yourself determine both values ...
 Read More

 To have your photo considered for publication, please send the original high resolution jpeg file to email@example.com with Front Page Photo in the subject line.
-Be sure to include your name, the date, time of day and general location where the photo was taken, plus your permission to publish the photo.
+Include your name, the date and general location where the photo was taken, plus your permission to publish the photo.

 CAVE CREEK – On Sept.
 16, Town Manager Peter Jankowski sent out an e-mail to staff saying, “Please be advised, as of this morning, David Prinzhorn has left the town as town engineer and no longer has an official position with the town.”

 In the September 23 issue Linda Bentley explained the outcome of the Hideaway Roadhouse’s (previously Tap Haus) citations for building its “porch” without town approval and for extending the porch onto town property.

 Scottsdale-chartered Grand Canyon Chapter Daughters of the American Revolution (DAR) held its first fall meeting Sept.
 5 at Chaparral Suites Resort, Scottsdale to commemorate Constitution Week September 17- 23.